© Guernsey Rowing Club LBG 2014

-There is one confirmed Committee position to fill, please consider whether you might wish to stand and advise Captain Tom by mid November.
+There are four confirmed Committee positions to fill, please consider whether you might wish to stand and advise Captain Tom by mid November.

-All proposals for tabling at the AGM (including rule changes) need to be submitted to Captain Tom or Secretary Cat by 21st November to allow time for the proposals to be circulated and considered in advance of the AGM.
+All proposals for tabling at the AGM (including rule changes) need to be submitted to Captain Tom by mid November to allow time for the proposals to be circulated and considered in advance of the AGM.

 We would like to invite all members and friends of the GRC to rest your weary feet from all the Christmas shopping and meet up for a bit of festive cheer on Saturday 20th December at the Cock and Bull pub from around 4pm onwards.